michaelt/streaming-network-tcp-examples/README.md

     Escape character is '^]'.
     hello
     HELLO
+    the people united will never be defeated!
+    THE PEOPLE UNITED WILL NEVER BE DEFEATED!

-or we can use the direct client
+or we can use the direct Haskell client

     term3$ runhaskell client_toupper.hs
     hello
     HELLO
+    el pueblo unido jamas sera vencido!
+    EL PUEBLO UNIDO JAMAS SERA VENCIDO!

 In a flurry of terminal-openings we can also start up the doubling service